CodexLink/CodexLink/README.md

 ### Credits 🎆🥇🙏

-**This README Profile is not possible** without the following mentioned repositories, which I used to build this README:
+**This README Profile is not possible** without the following aforementioned repositories:

 * [Dev Metrics in Readme](https://github.com/athul/waka-readme) — Wakatime Weekly Metrics on your Profile Readme.
 * [Discord.py](https://github.com/athul/waka-readme) — Wakatime Weekly Metrics on your Profile Readme.